 Hello, we are Dave and Janet (Nelson) Bernard of the original Nelson's Candies Family.
 We are fourth generation candy makers located in Cornville Maine.
 We have been in business here since 1999.
 Our shop is open seasonally to the public during the candy giving holidays.
 We both grew up in a small town in New Hampshire.
 We lived on parallel roads but didn't know each other until we met here in Maine when we and mutual friends got together for a snowmobile trip back in 1990.
 We fell in love with Maine and each other and the rest is history!
 We are now celebrating over 20 years in business here in Cornville!

-Above is a sidewalk picture of the outside of the shop in Lowell.
+Above is a sidewalk picture of the outside of my Great Grandfather's shop in Lowell.

 How I got my start in the family business.